alx2009/WaveDx/README.md

 # ALX2009 WaveDx Library

-WORK IN PROGRESS - DO NOT USE YET!
+WORK IN PROGRESS
+Status (2022-06-19): Supports only AVRxxDB28 and AVRxxDB48.
+Everything compiles but it has not been tested yet

 This library is a fork of the Adafruit WaveHC library, ported to the AVR Dx architecture and using the built in DAC